blinkinput/blinkinput-ios/Transition guide.md

+### Transition to 0.9.3

+- This version uses a new license key format.
+If you had a license key generated prior to v0.9.3, contact us so we can regenerate the license key for you.

+- `PPCoordinator` class now exposes fewer public methods and properties.

+- `PPScanningViewController`'s methods `resumeScanning` and `resumeScanningWithoutStateReset` merged into one `resumeScanningAndResetState:`.
+        - All calls to `resumeScanning` replace with `resumeScanningAndResetState:YES`.
+        - All calls to `resumeScanningWithoutStateReset` replace with `resumeScanningAndResetState:NO`

 ### Transition to 0.9.2

 - Classes representing scanning results were renamed.
 Renaming was performed to match naming convention of `PPRecognizerSettings` hierarcy: now each `PPRecognizerSettings` class has it's matching `PPRecognizerResult`.
 Replace all existing references to old class names with the new ones: